VOLUNTEERING WITH CASA

 - Successfully complete initial training provided by the CASA of Walker, San Jacinto & Trinity Counties program.

-(40 hours of initial training plus 3 hours of courtroom observation & 12 hours of continuing education) - Be able to make a 12-month minimum commitment to a case.
+(40+ hours of initial training plus 3 hours of courtroom observation) - Be able to make an 18-month minimum commitment to a case.

 (An average of 10-15 hours per month) - Be able to keep information confidential and work within established program guidelines.